Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 I worked at Expert360 as a full-time employee, working on the React frontend.
 After speeding up their frontend's performance (Time to Document Complete) by 75% and scrapping the microfrontend architecture in favour of a monolithic React app to save 4 seconds on each page load, I decided to go off in search of bigger and better challenges.
 In doing so, I also noticed I really enjoyed the challenges of tracking down performance issues on the web.

 I ended up working for a large Australian marketing/advertising business, and yet again found myself working at a company that advertised a job description that didn't meet the reality of what the business needed.
-I lasted about two months before realising they wouldn't be needing my skills for months, and I didn't want to sit around building features for their WordPress site.
+I lasted about two months before realising they wouldn't be needing my skills for months (if not years), and I didn't want to sit around building features for their WordPress site.

 So I became a contractor!
 I'm currently building [SiteHive's](http://sitehive.co/) entire React frontend, data pipelines, and Node/GraphQL backend, while also building the foundation for a design system in the future.